The little comforts...

 Today - well, bless my dirty fingernails - is the very last day of July.
 I have almost pruned all the roses.
 Almost all.
 July has been the month of the 'tree fellers', and today I rolled more heavy logs over to the edge of The Hump and then raked up two barrow loads of pine mess for the bonfire.

-Then I weeded properly in the Willow Tree Garden, pulling out all the self-seeded Euphorbia polychromas, plus excess oak leaves.
+Then I weeded properly in the Stumpy Garden, pulling out all the self-seeded Euphorbia polychromas, plus excess oak leaves.
 The plan is to load horse manure on top of what's left.
 I'd like the new rugosa (names Belle de Poitevin, Ann Endt, and Rugspin) roses to grow a bit bigger and stronger, so this seems like a good idea.

 Rugosa Rose Ann Endt